jpmii/mappedmagic/README.md

 - User authentication and profile management
 - Trip planning and daily itineraries
 - Hotel and reservation management
-- Attraction wait time tracking
+- Attraction wait time tracking (Thanks to the themeparks.wiki API)
 - Subscription and contact support
 - Responsive, modern UI built with React and Tailwind CSS